PhoenixPan/FrontEndDevelopment/css-basic.md

 ![boxmodel](https://cloud.githubusercontent.com/assets/14355257/18029725/1e3362f2-6c6e-11e6-8484-af0b88e33bc2.jpg)

 1. Internet Explorer 8 and earlier versions include padding and border in the width property.
 To fix this, add a <!DOCTYPE html> to the HTML page.
-However, sometimes this is what we want, we can then use "box-sizing:border-box" to achieve this;
+However, sometimes this is what we want, we can then use "box-sizing:border-box" to achieve this

 	```
 	box-sizing: border-box // include padding and border
 	box-sizing: content-box // exclude padding and border
 	```
 2. When you set margin or padding top/bottom in percentage, they refer to the **width** of their parent element instead of height.
-The following example makes a 3xn matrix of squares: (See more at: https://segmentfault.com/a/1190000004231995);
+The following example makes a 3xn matrix of squares: (See more at: https://segmentfault.com/a/1190000004231995)

 	```
 	.tile {